-Delivery of Relationships and Health Education (for Sex Education please see below)
+Delivery of Relationships, Health and Sex Education

 At St David's much of the compulsory content of Relationships and Health Education is taught within the Personal, Social, Health and Economic (PSHE) Education curriculum following the Jigsaw scheme of work.
 In these Jigsaw lessons core knowledge is broken down into units of manageable size and communicated clearly to pupils, in a carefully sequenced, age and developmentally appropriate way.
 It is taught sensitively and inclusively, usually by the Form teacher who is most aware of the backgrounds and beliefs of the pupils.

 Most of the Relationships and Health Education content is taught within three Jigsaw Units: Healthy Me, Relationships and Changing Me.
-Please see the Appendix: Relationships, Health and Sex Education/Jigsaw Curriculum Map and the PSHE Policy for more detailed information.

 However, the content of these subjects is also set in the context of our wider whole-school approach to supporting pupils to be safe, happy and prepared for life beyond school.
-They are inherent in our day to day life at St David's, our expectations of the pupils, the St David's Way, food choices at lunchtime and many of our policies.
+They are inherent in our day-to-day life at St David's, our expectations of the pupils, the St David's Way, food choices at lunchtime and many of our policies.
 Consequently, some aspects are also addressed during assemblies, Form time and other extra-curricular activities.
-(Please see our Positive Behaviour, Anti-bullying, Healthy Eating, Pastoral Care, Equality, Collective Worship and Assembly Policies).
+(Please see our Positive Behaviour, Anti-bullying, Healthy Eating, Pastoral Care, Equality and Collective Worship and Assembly Policies).